wso2/open-healthcare-docs/en/docs/emr-connectivity/guides/emr-connector.md

     ```

 === "Micro Integrator"
+    The following sample demonstrates how we can use the Epic Connector to connect with Epic Server and retrive specific patient's information.
     As a Prerequsite [Setup Micro Integrator](../../install-and-setup/setup-mi-server.md)

     1. Open VSCode, type CMD+Shift+P and type MI:Create New Project.